tstillwell/catalog_web_app_flask/README.md

 **Create and store a simple online catalog of items**

-This application hosts a digital item catalog.
+Hosts a digital item catalog web application.

 Allows users to browse the catalog of items and show items in each category.